top of page

 Skin tones matter, too.
 Maidens need a fairer biege, warriors a sun-kissed biege, child gods a rosy biege, underworld gods a sickly, greyish-biege.

-Taoist statue-making is art, but not freestyle art.
+Daoist statue-making is art, but not freestyle art.
 Ultimately, it must serve it role to provide an accurate and precise representation of a story more important than itself.

 At Say Tian Hng, we have a large body of archival knowledge, accumulated and documented over time, to do this.